K-Zawis/Git_docs/Git Branches.md

 ```
 `git status` shows your changed files in staged and unstaged mode $\textemdash$ get familiar with these terms $\textemdash$ while `git log` shows you the git history.

-`git reflog` may be used to see where you were before a certain git command that visually "removes" commits like accidentally resetting to an older commit or rebase-ing wrongly.
-Such that you can `git reset --hard` back to that ref to restore your previous state.
+`git reflog` may be used to see where you were before a certain git command that visually "removes" commits, like accidentally resetting to an older commit or rebase-ing wrongly.
+Then you can `git reset --hard` back to that ref to restore your previous state.
 Note, refs imply not just the commit but the entire history behind it.

 ## Branch Life-cycles
 The Master and the Staging branches are only created once and stay as long as the project exists.
 Unlike feature branches which are only created for the period of time the feature is being developed.
 They get merged into the staging branch and finally the staging branch gets merged into the master branch for a new release of your application.